FalconPanel/documentation/panel/1.0/getting_started.md

 ::: tip Database Configuration
 You will need a database setup and a user with the correct permissions created for that database before continuing any further.
-See below to create a user and database for your Pterodactyl panel quickly.
+See below to create a user and database for your Falcon panel quickly.
 To find more detailed information please have a look at [Setting up MySQL](/tutorials/mysql_setup.html).

 ```sql